Dcohen52/Atom8/README.md

 Atom8 supports major web browsers, offers headless mode operation, and includes advanced features like custom Python script execution, dynamic web element extraction, comprehensive logging, detailed report generation, and a feature to copy full bug reports in a Jira-compatible format.
 These enhancements make Atom8 ideal for a wide range of applications such as QA testing, routine web task automation, sophisticated web data extraction, and efficient bug tracking and reporting.
 Designed with cross-platform compatibility in mind, Atom8 can be utilized on Windows, Mac, and Linux systems, making it a go-to solution for a wide audience looking to automate and streamline their web-based workflows.

+## Getting Started

+To use Atom8, simply **download the .zip file from the latest release** and extract it to a location of your choice.
+Then, run the Atom8 executable file to launch the application.
+The user interface will guide you through the process of creating and executing automation scripts, allowing you to automate a wide range of web-based tasks with ease.

+If there are any issues with usage, please run the command 'pip install -r requirements.txt' in the terminal to install the required dependencies.

 ## Key Features

 - **User-Friendly Interface:** Atom8 is equipped with an intuitive graphical user interface, making it accessible for both beginners and professionals.